Article

 • Actions: Additional features like checkboxes, icons, or swipes that enable user interaction.

-The significance of lists in digital interfaces
+The significance of a list component in digital interfaces

 Instagram screenshot notification for post, DM, and story